stop water /

 materials, bedding compounds and glues make them redundant.

-take a lot of abuse where they are still worth inserting.
+However, there are areas which take a lot of abuse where they are still worth inserting.

 Areas such as the stem, particularly at the forefoot, keel and the stern structure.

 Stems are massively built because they tend to take the brunt of any groundings collisions as well from the tension exerted by forestays and bobstays.

 Normally the holes would be drilled and the bung driven home before planking.

 This is so the stopwater can be in the rabbet line, preventing leaks getting beyond the caulking.

 Unfortunately this does mean